White Chicken Chili! This recipe will wiggle its way onto your weekly menu and stay FOREVER because that’s how amazing (and healthy!) it is.

 You have to give this White Chicken Chili a try!
 It is creamy, a little spicy, filling and filled with nutrition.
 Make a big pot, serve with rice and it will seem bottomless.
 The perfect meal for a crowd on a cold evening.
 If Simple Chili isn’t your think, I bet you will love this skinny white chicken chili.

-I love a simple and fast recipe and this is exactly what that is!
+I love a simple and fast recipe and White Chicken Chili is exactly what that is!
 You only need about 10 minutes of active work before you have dinner done.
-Serving with rice is optional, but definitely stretches the meal if you’re trying to feed a big family or stretch a dollar.

 - In a large pot, saute onions and garlic in olive oil.

 - Add in mushrooms (optional) and cook another 1 minute.

 - Sprinkle in flour and stir 2 minutes to cook out the raw flour flavor.

 - Whisk in chicken broth.
 Continue whisking until the sauce has come to a boil and has thickened.
 Reduce heat to low.

 - Stir in salt, pepper, chili powder, cumin, cayenne, and cinnamon.

 - Add in milk, beans, corn, and chicken.
 Warm through.

 - Serve over rice with any desired toppings.